PaulBalan1/Sciencephile/README.txt

 -	“Submit video idea” section which would send the text to a Google Docs Spreadsheet.

 Could have:
+-	Ability of making videos "favorite", and then viewing the respective list
 -	Automatic blog generation by fetching the data through the YouTube API.
 -	Quizzes on different topics to test the reader’s comprehension of the content.